melissamcewen/curlsbotAPI/docs/ingredient-matching.md

 The ingredient database has a hierarchical structure:

-- Groups contain Categories (e.g., the "alcohols" group contains "emollient_alcohols", "drying_alcohols", etc.)
+- Groups contain Categories (e.g., the "alcohols" group contains "emollient_alcohols", "volatile_alcohols", etc.)
 - Categories contain Ingredients
 - Ingredients have an array of categories they belong to